 Seven steps in the front-end of innovation may seem like a lot… but every Blueprinting step reduces commercial risk in a unique way.
 By the time your teams present a business case to enter the development stage, there’s very little commercial risk left… just technical risk.
-That said, for smaller projects you may decide to conduct just the first 3 steps of Blueprinting and present what we call a Market Case.
-But you’ll at least make an intelligent risk-effort trade-off decision… while competitors blindly accept enormous commercial risk.
+For smaller projects you can conduct just the first 3 steps of Blueprinting and present a Market Case.

 Our research shows one of the strongest drivers of B2B organic growth is market concentration.
 This is the strategic selection of a market segment that is winnable and worth winning.
 Successful companies disproportionately focus resources on understanding and meeting needs in such segments.
 B2B market segmentation is very different than B2C, and Blueprinting lets you do it quickly and do it right.

 “Errors of omission” are the failure to uncover customers’ unarticulated needs.
 They occur all the time, yet no team is ever faulted because needs remain hidden.
 In qualitative, divergent Discovery interviews, teams digitally project customer comments on Blueprinter® software “sticky notes.”
 They use strong listening, probing and triggering skills to uncover what competitors miss.
 Here’s a bonus: Customers love being truly listened to, and become highly engaged in the process.

 “Errors of commission” occur when you select the wrong customer need(s) to address.
 Whether caused by weak VOC, confirmation bias, or neglect… our research shows these errors to be rampant.
 You eliminate such errors in a second round of quantitative, convergent Preference interviews by asking customers for 1-to-10 ratings on importance and current satisfaction for key customer outcomes.
 You only pursue outcomes that are important and unsatisfied (high Market Satisfaction Gaps).
 As shown in these dozen-plus Blueprinting case stories, every MSG profile tells a unique story about the needs of a target market.